species of Gourami called Trichogaster trichopterus has many common

 It has been introduced to many other countries including the Philippines.
 The Philippines also has a lot of islands.
 It is difficult to rule out the possibility of the Blue Gourami being native to some parts of the Philippines.

 The Blue Gourami comes from soft, acidic water, but it is an adaptable fish.
-Its natural range is tropical or equatorial and it cannot be expected to cope with low temperatures.
+Its natural range is tropical or equatorial and it cannot be expected to cope with very low temperatures.
 22 - 28 C (72 - 82 F) is suitable.
-They can tolerate a ph of between 6 and 8.
+They can tolerate a pH of between 6 and 8.
 Although they come from soft water areas the adults can survive quite hard water in an aquarium, and can even take 35 degrees of general hardness.